While your marketing efforts might get you a vast client base, it is customer engagement that ensures their loyalty.

 An active social media

 Social media is a great platform to engage your audience with your brands.
 But you need to understand where to draw the line.

 Personalization need not always refer to complex algorithms providing suggestions but could mean something as simple as emails on birthdays.

 Creating Useful content

-People are more likely to buy from a certain brand if they provide the users with informational content.
-This could include blog, instructional videos, etc.
+People are more likely to buy from a certain brand if they provide users with informational content.
+This could include blogs, instructional videos, etc.